develpr/broken-cms-presentation/content.md

 ----

-So now we have Controllers (which will handle the actual requests that come in from the web browser).
-That's exciting.
-I'm excited about it at least.
-But, `artisan` can also help us create the actual database tables that will store our Page, Content, and User data.
+Now we have the controllers we need to handle the incoming requests from a user. `artisan` can also help us create the actual database tables that will store the content for our Pages, Contents, and Users.
 Laravel uses *migrations* and *seeds* to handle database setup. *migrations* create the structure of the database tables, and *seeds* insert seed data (in our example, we'll use seeds to automatically generate a User for us to login with, and maybe some sample Pages and Contents).

+	php artisan migrate:make create_pages_table --table=pages --create
     php artisan migrate:make create_users_table --table=users --create
-	php artisan migrate:make create_pages_table --table=pages --create
 	php artisan migrate:make create_contents_table --table=contents --create

 ----

-OK, we've avoided writing code long enough now (hopefully around 4 minutes +- 30 seconds).
-Luckily we're about 25% done with our CMS now, believe it or not.
-We have the following tasks to finish:
+No code yet, but we already have almost the entire skeleton of our application in place.

+We still need to

-1. We need to create the models that we'll use to interact with our database (we don't want to be writing MySQL queries)
+1. Create the models that we'll use to interact with our database (we don't want to be writing MySQL queries)
 1. The Controllers that we created earlier need to be completed so they actually do something
 1. Our database migrations need to be filled out to actually create